 - KiwiCo- This is an amazing company that will ship you a monthly box with an activity for your kids to build and play with.
 This is a great alternative to a costly summer camp!
 Our third Kiwi Crate has just shipped and I am not sure who is more excited me or the girls!
 These monthly boxes feature age-appropriate projects that will allow your kids to enjoy creating and them playing with an amazingly high-quality toy.
 The age ranges are below:

 - Tinker-Ages 9-16+

-- Your Local Parks & Recreation Dept- In the town we live in, there is an amazing parks and Rec program.
+- Your Local Parks & Recreation Dept- In the town we live in, there is an amazing park and Rec program.
 We have signed our girls up for a karate class that meets twice a week for 30 minutes.
-It is a six week program and the cost is only $35 per child!
+It is a six-week program and the cost is only $35 per child!
 They have been begging to take Karate and this is a great, inexpensive introduction for them.

 - The Library- This was literally my favorite place as a kid.
 I would have rather gone to the library instead of the park!
 Virtually all libraries have Summer reading programs, many of them tied to your local school district.
 The kids can earn prizes, stay at grade level or excel during the Summer, and have fun!
 The bonus for me is reading gives them a calm quiet activity!
 (Mental relief for us Determined (aka always working on something) Moms!

 - Playing outside- I bet you thought this wasn’t going to be on here.
 Yet, here it is!
 Kids need time to run, play, dig in the dirt, use their imaginations and get creative.
 I would say this one should take up the biggest chunk of time!
 We just built a sandbox for our girls this week and they will not stay out of it!
 As I type this, it is 8:30 AM, our oldest has already gotten up, brushed her teeth and is playing in the sandbox.